Word Embedding A Powerful Tool — How To Use Word2Vec GloVe, FastText

 How to use word embeddings in your projects

 As we have just discussed, there are three popular word embedding algorithms.
 Which one you should use depends entirely on your use case and the data and processing power you have available.
-You could either train your embeddings or use an existing model that has already been trained for you.
+You could train your embeddings or use an existing model already trained for you.

 Learn your word embedding

 Learning your embeddings is a good solution when you have a training data set and the computational resources to train the model.
-Going down this route has the advantage of training your model optimised for your use case.
+Going down this route has the advantage of training your model to optimise it for your use case.
 If this is done correctly, you can yield far better results than a pre-trained model.
 When developing your word embedding, you have two primary choices:

 1. Learn it independently, in which case a model is trained to learn the embedding, which is then saved and used as a component of another model for your task in the future.
-This is a good strategy if you want to use the same embedding in various models.
+This is a good strategy for using the same embedding in various models.

 1. The static option.
 This means that the embedding is used as part of your model but is kept static.
-This strategy is appropriate if the embedding is a good fit for your issue and produces valuable results.
+This strategy is appropriate if the embedding fits your issue well and produces valuable results.

 2. The update option.
 This is where the model is seeded with the previously trained embedding, but the embedding is jointly updated throughout the model training process.
 This might be a good option if you want to make the most of the model by embedding it in your task.